 Today, hunger stalks this globe like an unchained monster.
 Each month a million children under five years of age die from hunger and illnesses aggravated by malnutrition.
 As Christians, we cannot sit idly by.
 On the other hand, we must not be gullible.

 Be the best possible steward of your resources.
 Make certain you really are feeding that hungry child.
-Let me urge you to consider channeling all your giving through the Church of the Nazarene.
+To be sure that you are, I urge you to consider channeling all your giving through the Church of the Nazarene.

 |Shepherd Community in Indianapolis is "big on compassion."
 At least, that's how one of the members of this inner-city work describes it. [ more ]|